siddn/starling/README.md

-# Starling - A simple framework for publishing and subscribing to network messages for robot communication
+# Starling - A framework for pub-sub style robot coms

 ## Quickstart
 ```console